Holidays

 May 16, 2025

-Lag BaOmer honors the passing of the great sage and mystic Rabbi Shimon bar Yochai, author of the Zohar.
-As the first to publicly teach the mystical dimension of Torah known as Kabbalah, he revealed a great deal about the secrets of the Torah.
-It also commemorates the end of a plague that raged amongst the disciples of Rabbi Akiva.
+Lag BaOmer honors the passing of the great sage and kabbalist Rabbi Shimon bar Yochai, author of the Zohar.
+On the day of his passing, he revealed great secrets of the Torah and requested of his disciples to rejoice.
+Lag BaOmer also commemorates the end of a plague that raged amongst the disciples of Rabbi Akiva.
+It is celebrated by outings and bonfires, especially for children.

 Shavuos